If you have questions pertaining to information on this page, contact Teresa Kleinhenz (502) 429-7932 or by email email@example.com.

 In accordance with Board regulation 201 KAR 9:310, as of January 1, 1994, all physicians who maintain an active Kentucky medical or osteopathic license are required to complete 60 hours of CME every three years, with 30 hours being certified in AMA or AOA Category 1 by an organization accredited by the Accreditation Council on Continuing Medical Education or the AOA Council on Continuing Medical Education.
 The remaining hours may be in Category I or Category II hours.
 State specific CME hours are defined below:

 - HB 1 (passed in 2012) requires a minimum of 4.5 hours required for physicians who are authorized to prescribe or dispense controlled substances in Kentucky.
-Please reference HB 1 CME here.
+This CME is required every three year (3) CME cycle period.

 - HB 157 (passed on 2014) requires pediatricians, radiologists, family practitioners, and emergency medicine and urgent care physicians to complete 1 hour of training on this subject that is approved by the Board prior to December 31, 2017.
 Information can be found on this page under the Approved Pediatric Abusive Head Trauma CME above.